 Enter Bird's Name in Search Box:

 Species: The Brewster's Warbler (Dendroica castanea) is a hybrid of the Golden-winged Warbler and the Blue-winged Warbler.
-The Lawrence's Warbler is is another hybrid, but a second or third generation from the original parent birds.
-The Brewster's Warbler is the most common, and the one that is most often seen.
-It is more likely to be found on older farmlands, where the fields have been over grown by trees, in bushy meadows or along the edges of second growth forest.
-Both hybrids' off-springs will over a number of years, through breeding return back to one of the original two bird species.
-The Blue-winged Warbler's breeding range is moving farther north-east each year into the Golden-winged Warbler's breeding territory.
+The Lawrence's Warbler is another hybrid, but a second or third generation from the original parent birds.
+The Brewster's Warbler is the most common and the one that is most often seen.
+It is more likely to be found on older farmlands, where the fields have been overgrown by trees, in bushy meadows or along the edges of second growth forests.
+Both hybrids' offsprings will, over a number of years, and through breeding, return back to one of the original two bird species.
+The Blue-winged Warbler's breeding range is moving farther northeast each year into the Golden-winged Warbler's breeding territory.

 Distinctions: The male has a bright yellow forehead and possibly some yellow on the breast.
 The nape, back, wings and tail feather are bluish-gray.
-The throat, breast, flanks and under tail is white.
-It has a very distinguish bold eye line, starting from the bill to beyond the back of its eyes.
+The throat, breast, flanks and undertail is white.
+It has a very distinguishable bold eyeline, starting from the bill to beyond the back of its eyes.
 The female and the juvenile bear resemblance to the male, except in duller colours.
 Showing maybe a light green cap, nap and back.